 - If the services you require include an audit, a review of financial statements, or an examination of prospective financial information, you need to be sure that the CPA signing the report is authorized and qualified to do so.
 It is important to understand that there is a distinction between a CPA who is authorized by law to sign reports on attest engagements and a CPA who is qualified (due to knowledge and experience) to perform the work that he or she is being hired to perform; this includes signing reports on attest engagements.

-Authorized means the CBA has determined that the CPA completed a portion (minimum of 500 hours) of his/her experience required for licensure in attest work.
+"Authorized" means the CBA has determined that the CPA completed a minimum of 500 hours of the experience required for licensure in attest work.
 The 500-hour minimum standard ensures entry-level exposure to attest engagements.

-Qualified means that regardless of whether a CPA has met the minimum steps to be authorized to sign reports on attest engagements, s/he complies with applicable professional standards, which requires the CPA to undertake only those professional services that s/he can reasonably complete with professional competence, including achieving a level of competence that will assure that the quality of service meets the high level of professionalism required.
-It is the responsibility of the CPA to evaluate whether his/her specific education, experience, and judgment are adequate to perform the services being requested.
-As a result, it important to ask the CPA about his/her level and number of years of experience, continuing education, and recent peer review, if any.
+"Qualified" means that regardless of whether a CPA has met the minimum steps to be authorized to sign reports on attest engagements, they comply with applicable professional standards, which requires the CPA to undertake only those professional services that can be reasonably completed with professional competence, including achieving a level of competence that will assure that the quality of service meets the high level of professionalism required.
+It is the responsibility of the CPA to evaluate whether their specific education, experience, and judgment are adequate to perform the services being requested.
+As a result, it important to ask the CPA about their number of years and level of experience, continuing education, and recent peer review, if any.

 - Before any work is done by the CPA, it is important to make certain that you receive an engagement letter detailing the work to be performed for you, who specifically will be performing the work, including whether the work is outsourced, confirming that all private and personal information is secure, and specifying the cost of the services.